whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-07-Oui-Please-Vol-2-2-Joie-De-Vivre-Subscription-Box-Review-Coupon.md

 "Almond and argan powder exfoliant gently polishes your skin, leaving you silky smooth and wrapped up in a warm, amber scent."

+Can't wait to try this in the shower tonight!

 <br>

 ![Oui Please Vol. 2.2 Box](http://whatsupmailbox.com/images/OuiPleaseVol22June2016MaisonBoissierChocolatePetals.jpg)